-Some of the most prevalent fossils found on the beaches are crinoids (shown in the photo to the right).
-They have gone by a couple names due to the animal's features and by the character of their fossils discovered throughout history.
-One common name for them are Indian Beads.
-Native Americans were known to make necklaces with their broken up remains which resemble the shape of beads perfect for stringing.
+Some of the most prevalent fossils found along the Great Lake's beaches are crinoids (shown above).
+They have been coined with a several names due to the animal's features and by the character of their fossils discovered throughout history.
+One common name for them is "Indian Beads".
+Native Americans were known to make necklaces with their broken pieces which resemble the shape of cheerios perfect for stringing.
 They've also been referred to as "Lucky Stones"!
 Spotting one takes a keen eye as most of the pieces are quite small.

-Before their final fate, resulting in their scattered remains, each circular section was stacked one over the other and constructed the animal's entire framework.
-They possessed branching arms that sat atop long single stems.
-They were sessile creatures, in other words, remained attached to the sea floor.
+As living creatures, each circular section was stacked one over the other constructing the animal's entire framework.
+They possessed branching arms that sat atop of long single stems.
+They were sessile creatures, in other words, they remained attached to the sea floor.
 Some varieties are known to have towered several meters in length.
-Their loose structure resulted in the living organism's beautifully colored and flower like appearance which granted them the nickname as Sea Lilies.
+Their loose structure resulted in the living organism's beautifully colored and flower like appearance which granted them the nickname of "Sea Lilies".
 They captured tiny food particles passing by on ocean currents with their feathery network of arms that functioned like traps.
 Crinoids fit into the phylum of Echinoderm, meaning spiny skin, and are cousins of starfish, sea urchins and feather stars.